rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 {{% chapter_header "Single source of truth" "singleSourceOfTruth" %}}

-It seems obvious, but sometimes normalized state helps you to keep your state in sync.
+Normalized data helps you to keep your state in sync.
 Imagine again the backend request returns a deep nested data structure of blog posts.
-A blog post has an author, a list of comments, but this time each comment has an author again.
-The author can be the same as the post author.
+A blog post has an author, a list of comments, but this time each comment has an author as well.
+The comment author can be the same as the post author.

 {{< highlight javascript >}}
 {